oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

 ## Introduction

-Oracle Digital Assistant is an environment for building ***digital assistants***, which are user interfaces driven by artificial intelligence (AI) that help users accomplish a variety of tasks in natural language conversations.
-Digital assistants consist of one or more ***skills***, which are individual chatbots that are focused on specific types of tasks.
+In today's rapidly evolving business landscape, the ability to seamlessly interact with and gain insights from complex processes is a significant advantage.
+Oracle Integration, with its powerful capabilities, enables the creation of streamlined workflows that automate and optimize critical business to business operations.
+In this tutorial, we're about to embark on a journey that goes beyond automation – we'll explore how Oracle Digital Assistant (ODA) can be seamlessly integrated to elevate your Purchase Order (PO) management to new heights.

+Imagine a scenario where you've already mastered the creation of a dynamic PO change order workflow using Oracle Process Automation (OPA).
+Now, take it a step further: picture having an intelligent conversation with your application to inquire about purchase details and status.
+That's precisely what we'll achieve through the integration of Oracle Digital Assistant.

-Estimated Time: 30 minutes
+Estimated Time: 40 minutes

 ### Objectives

-In this workshop, you will create a skill that can be used for interactions with a pizzeria, including ordering pizzas and canceling orders.
+In this workshop, you will create a skill that can be used for interactions with a ERP Cloud, to check the Purchase Order Details and Status.
 As part of this process, you will:
 * Define intents, utterances, entities.
 * Design a conversation flow by using the Visual Flow Designer.
 * Validate, debug and test your skill.